+• What if a flashing Q appears?

-- What if the indicator blinks orange and blinks on the screen?
-Attach the camera to a tripod so that the camera does not move and blur the image. - What if the camera does not play any sounds? - Pressing the DISP, button while turning on the camera power will turn off all sounds except for warning sounds.
-To turn the sounds on, press the MENU button, choose the \(\begin{align} \begin{align} \text{tab}, and then choose [Mute].
-Press the \(\begin{align} \begin{align} \text{buttons to choose [Off].} \end{align} \) - What if the image comes out dark even if the flash fired when shooting?
+Attach the camera to a tripod so that the camera does not move and blur the image.

+• What if the camera does not play any sounds?

+Pressing the DISP. button while turning on the camera power will turn off all sounds except for warning sounds.
+To turn the sounds on, press the MENU button, choose the Y tab, and then choose [Mute].
+Press the ↓ buttons to choose [Off].

+What if the image comes out dark even if the flash fired when shooting?

 The subject is too far away for the flash to reach.
-Move the zoom lever toward H and hold it until the lens stops moving.
-The camera will be at its maximum wide angle setting and you can shoot within the effective flash range of approximately 30 cm - 4.0 m (12 in. - 13 ft.).
+Press the zoom button toward \boxed{III} and hold it until the lens stops moving.
+The camera will be at its maximum wide angle setting and you can shoot within the effective flash range of approximately 30 cm - 4.0 m (12 in. - 13.1 ft.).
+Press the zoom button toward $[\clubsuit]$ and hold it until the lens stops moving.
+The camera will be at its maximum telephoto setting and you can shoot within the effective flash range of approximately 30 cm - 2.0 m (12 in. - 6.6 ft.).

-What if the camera beeps once when the shutter button is pressed halfway?
+• What if the camera beeps once when the shutter button is pressed halfway?

-Move the zoom lever toward ♠ and hold it until the lens stops moving.
-The camera will be at its maximum telephoto setting and you will be able to focus on subjects that are about 50 cm (1.6 ft.) or more away from the end of the lens
+Your subject may be too close.
+Press the zoom button toward III and hold it until the lens stops moving.
+The camera will be at its maximum wide angle setting and you will be able to focus on subjects that are approximately 3 cm (1.2 in.) or more away from the end of the lens.
+Press the zoom button toward III and hold it until the lens stops moving.
+The camera will be at its maximum telephoto setting and you will be able to focus on subjects that are approximately 30 cm (12 in.) or more away from the end of the lens.